vijayetar/dsa/dsa/data_structures/stack_and_queues/README.md

 *  Should __raise exception__ when called on empty stack
 * Define a method called __isEmpty__ that takes no argument, and returns a boolean indicating whether or not the stack is empty.

 ## Approach and Efficiency
+I tried using the same technique as how we made Linked Lists and created the Stack and the queue.

+I assigned the empty stack with a top assigned to None.
+As each new value is pushed to the top of the stack, each time a new Nodr is added, the top is reassigned in O(1) of time and space.

+Similarly, the pop() method uses O(1) of time and space by removing the  node from the top and then reassigning the top to the next node in the Stack.
+I used the same approach or isEmpty() and peek() methods.

+The Queue was a lot more challenging.
+After assigining self.rear and self.front attributes to None in an empty queue, I was able to reassign them as more values were added into the queue.
+With each enqueu, the new node was added after the self.rear.
+I was then able to reassign the self.rear to the new node with each addition.
+This allowed the changes to take place in O(1) time and space efficiency.

+Similarly, the dequeue, peek and isEmpty methods involved returning the self.front value and reassigning it to the next node, or returning the value with the queue unchanged.
+This process was also done in O(1) time and space.

 ## Specifications Used